Report: Aragon man sold pistol to man arrested in connection with double homicide investigation

 Anyone with any information about the case can contact the GBI tip line at 1-800-597-TIPS (8477).

-Two men remained in the Floyd County Jail Wednesday after their arrests in connection with the investigation in the previous weeks.
+Two men remained in the Floyd County Jail on Monday after their arrests in connection with the investigation in the previous weeks.

 Desmond Lavonta Brown, 28, and Devin Lashawn Watts, 36, are being held without bond following their arrests as a result of search warrants obtained through leads and tips received by the GBI.

-Both arrests stem from searches conducted a the Callier Forest Apartments on Dodd Boulevard on May 18 and 19.
+Both arrests stem from searches conducted at the Callier Forest Apartments on Dodd Boulevard on May 18 and 19.

 Brown was originally charged with misdemeanor obstruction of law enforcement officers after he reportedly entered a vehicle after being told not to do so by police and then resisted officers before being restrained.